|

 Raising awareness about the spin and inequality that lies behind it, the profiteering by businesses and the small amount that goes to charity (just 12% of the total Pride income in 2007).

-You can read my main Pride investigation page, which kickstarted all of this.
-It includes links to many other pages on my site and elsewhere online and many of the original facts, figures and quotes that you'll see used by other people.
+My main Pride investigation page includes links to many other pages on my site and elsewhere online and many original facts, figures and quotes.

-In fact there were protests and public meetings as long ago as Autumn 1999 following the Mardi Gras of that year.
+Don't believe it when people say there was no protest or criticism pre-2008.
+In fact there was a public meeting of concerned people as long ago as Autumn 1999 following the Mardi Gras of that year.

 Fooled by a fake